dominictarr/pull-box-stream/README.md

 long (header mac + length + packet mac).
 Then the packet is length long (with a maximum length of 4096 bytes long)

-packet P uses N+2P to box the header, and N+2P+1 to box the packet.
+Packet P uses N+2P to box the header, and N+2P+1 to box the packet.

 ## License